 The Like-Kind Exchange Analysis is used to determine the tax impact if a property is sold and not exchanged.

-A rental property has a selling price of $500,000, and it is estimated the total selling costs will be $40,000.
+A rental property has a selling price of $500,000 and will have selling costs of $40,000.
 The property cost $150,000 when purchased ten years ago.
 No depreciable improvements have been made.
 The estimated depreciation taken is $45,000.

 |2||Less: Selling Costs (see Note 1)||-$40,000|